worldofmarcus/project-portfolio-4/README.md

 # **Review | Alliance**
 Review | Alliance is a resource for finding more about albums and concerts by the artists that you love!
 The site offers top reviews of albums and concerts by both *Review | Alliance approved staff* and *Review | Alliance users*.

-This fictional site was created for Portfolio Project #4 (Full-Stack Tolkin) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).
+This fictional site was created for Portfolio Project #4 (Full-Stack Toolkit) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).

 [View live website here](https://project-portfolio-4.herokuapp.com/)